Guaranteed Profit Method

 There are two ways you can attempt this offer.
 You can simply back and lay a bet as normal and hope it loses or you can guarantee profit.
 The first method isn't great as you will be taking a small qualifying loss and you won't necessarily receive the free bet as your trigger bet may win.
 Because of this, we highly advise you to use the guaranteed profit method below.

-This article shows how you can guarantee yourself a profit from Refund Offers by using the OddsMonkey Equal Profit Calculator.
+This article shows how you can guarantee yourself a profit from Refund Offers by using the Team Profit Refund calculator.

 It is best to explain this Method using a £25 Refund Welcome Offer example.